Comprehensive Guide to CotC

-The entire aesthetic of CotC is based on 80's comic books and retrofuturistic art.
-Cars have a distinct, boxy "80's" feel to them, yet are sleek and futuristic.
+The entire aesthetic of CotC is based on 80's comic books and retrofuturism.
+Cars have a industrial, boxy look to them, yet are sleek and futuristic.
 Weapons and tech is large and clunky, yet function in ways we can only dream of.
-The dominating storage media is giant racks of tape-reels, yet they outperform our most advanced storage technology.
-The dominating communication device is an implanted nano-circuit chip with a holo interface.
+The dominating storage media are giant racks of tape-reels that outperform our most advanced storage technology.
+The main communication device is an implanted nano-circuit chip with a holo interface.
 These things effortlessly coexist in this universe.

 RAD is everything!